Angrezi Medium Movie Review: Irrfan Khan Hits The Right Chord With His Moving Performance!

 Technical Aspects

-Anil Mehta's cinematography captures the colorful town of Udaipur and the hipness of London with same dexterity.
-A. Sreekar Prasad could have snipped the film shorter by few minutes on the editing table.
+Anil Mehta's cinematography captures the colourful town of Udaipur and the hipness of London with the same dexterity.
+Sreekar Prasad could have snipped the film shorter by a few minutes on the editing table.

 Music